 We recently partnered with a well-known global enterprise.
 They purchased iOFFICE's space and move modules to assist them with the challenges they were facing from rapid growth.
 But they already had a HR system in place that their workforce was comfortable with and suited their needs.
 They were looking for one platform dynamic enough to combine the data from all systems, to produce strong analytics and reporting.
 With the help of iOFFICE, this organization avoided the disruption of having to switch all their data to an entirely new system, yet still gained a powerful business tool to assist them in achieving their goals for growth.

 In the modern day business environment, we rely on technology for virtually everything.
 From smart phones to SaaS business tools, we are constantly connected to the world around us.
 But, if one system can’t speak to another, the connection is broken, resulting in a decline in collaboration and, ultimately, productivity.
+This is where an IWMS plays an important role.
 When considering your next business investment, carefully review the enterprise’s goals moving forward, and where this tool will fit into the equation.